Nappan/ESRI-Interview/README.txt

 3. Run test-script-transfer-funds.py
 4. Run test-script-request-loan.py

-If any issues come up during the scripts, run the scripts from the beginning
+If any issues come up during the scripts, run the scripts from the beginning.

 #DISCLAIMER: Account IDs are hard-coded in this script, which I understand is very bad practice, but for the sake of saving time and how this banking software works I will be hard coding the account IDs